healthinnovation/epi-rgee/content/installation.md

 title: Installation of rgee
 ---

-In this post, you going to learn to install rgee in the different Operative Systems steps by steps.
-Remind is necessary to have previously install R, Rtools and Rstudio in your desktop, here in the following video show the steps to be taken for a proper installation.
+In this section, you're going to learn to how to install rgee step by step for different Operating Systems.
+Remember it's necessary to have previously installed R, Rtools, and Rstudio in your desktop.

 ---

 <img src="https://user-images.githubusercontent.com/23284899/151858857-e98d6216-73be-4ffd-a95e-0b93fedbc0df.png" width="25px" align="center"><b> Information:</b>

-- _Rtools only is necesarry for the Operative Systen Windows._
+- _Rtools is only necessary for Windows OS users.
+You can download Rtools [here 📥.](https://cran.r-project.org/bin/windows/Rtools/rtools40.html)_

 ---

-<center><iframe width="90%" height="350" src="https://www.youtube.com/embed/h2IPWVXaUuU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 </br>

-### 🔴 **1. rgee in a Linux distribution**
+### 🔴 **1.
+Installation on a Linux distribution**

-For a distribution like **Ubuntu** and theirs derivatives is necesarry to have set-up and installed some dependences of spatial libs our Operative System.
+For a distribution like **Ubuntu** and its derivatives, you must have set up and installed some dependencies of spatial libs in your Operative System.
 The following bash commands should install key geographic R packages on **Ubuntu 20.10**.

 ```
 # install system dependencies: